petyaracz/JANET/Readme.md

 - `source/forms.tsv`: Word list for aligner
 - `script/krr.R`: Kernel ridge regression predicting participant choices in a forced-choice task based on webcorpus frequencies

 The results show that similarity to existing words (that have varying rates of -k/-m preference) predicts nonword preference for -k/-m (Conditional R2: 0.567 (95% CI [0.501, 0.627])).
-In reality, this is likely weighted by real word frequency, but similarity to types is a useful first application.
+In reality, this is likely weighted by real word frequency, but similarity to types is a useful first approximation.

 ![if similar real words prefer -k, the nonword also prefers -k](ikpreds.png "KRR predictions on nonwords")